mantidproject/mantid/Code/Mantid/docs/source/interfaces/Engineering_Diffraction.rst

-Most of the functionality provided by this interface is based on the engineering diffraction Mantid algorithms (which are named with the prefix *Engg*.
+Most of the functionality provided by this interface is based on the engineering diffraction Mantid algorithms (which are named with the prefix *Engg*).
 This includes :ref:`EnggCalibrate
 <algm-EnggCalibrate>`, :ref:`EnggCalibrateFull
-<algm-EnggCalibrateFull>`, :ref:`Engg <algm-EnggCalibrateFull>`,
+<algm-EnggCalibrateFull>`, :ref:`EnggFocus <algm-EnggFocus>` and
-explained in detail in the Mantid algorithm description.
+several other algorithms, explained in detail in the Mantid algorithm description.

 .. categories:: Interfaces Diffraction